illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Virtual-Machine-Images-Deployment-turotial-Part-2.md

 ## Conculsion

 Congratulations on getting this far.
 You have completed the second half of becoming a cloud native Ops Engineer.
-You are now able to end-to-end deploy Infrastucture as Code and begin now to focus on how to deploy the required applciation software and configure the needed items.
+You are now able to end-to-end deploy Infrastructure as Code and begin now to focus on how to deploy the required application software and configure the needed items.